nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        result window.
     1. Doing the exact same command one more time will fail with an error message as duplicated contacts are not allowed to be added into the list

-### Finding a contact
+### Finding contacts

-1. Finding a contact while all contacts are being shown
+1. Finding contacts while all contacts are being shown
-    1. Prerequisites: There should be contacts present in the contact list.
+    1. Prerequisites: There should be at least a contact present in the contact list.
 List all contacts using the `clist` command.
     1. Test case: `cfind Danny`<br>
        Expected: Assuming that there is at least a contact named "Danny", a message indicating how many contacts are listed is shown in the result window.
 Contact list will only list the contacts with the matching name.